Perfect game (baseball): Rule definition

-As of 2024, the Major League Baseball definition of a perfect game is largely an adjunct to the decision made by the major leagues' Committee for Statistical Accuracy on September 4, 1991, to redefine a no-hitter as a game in which the pitcher or pitchers on one team throw a complete game of nine innings or more without surrendering a hit.
-That decision removed a number of games that had long appeared in the record books: those lasting fewer than nine innings, and those in which a team went hitless in regulation but then got a hit in extra innings.
-The definition of perfect game was made to parallel this new definition of the no-hitter, in effect substituting "baserunner" for "hit".
+The Major League Baseball definition of a perfect game is an adjunct to the decision made by the Committee for Statistical Accuracy on September 4, 1991, to redefine a no-hitter as a game in which the pitcher or pitchers on one team throw a complete game of nine innings or more without surrendering a hit.
+That decision removed some games that had long appeared in the record books: those lasting fewer than nine innings, and those in which a team went hitless in regulation but then got a hit in extra innings.
+The definition of perfect game parallels this redefinition of the no-hitter, in effect substituting "baserunner" for "hit".
 As a result of the 1991 redefinition, for instance, Harvey Haddix does not receive credit for a perfect game or a no-hitter for his performance on May 26, 1959, when he threw 12 perfect innings against the Milwaukee Braves before a batter reached in the 13th.

-Since MLB implementation of the softball variant of the WBSC tie-breaker in 2020, the offensive team is awarded a free runner on second base each half-inning during extra innings.
-This itself would not end a perfect game, even if the runner scores or is erased on a double play.
-Another rule change effective for two seasons (2020–2021) stipulated that games that are part of doubleheaders last only seven innings.
+Since MLB implemented the softball WBSC tie-breaker in 2020, the offensive team is awarded a free runner on second base each half-inning during extra innings.
+This in itself would not end a perfect game, even if the runner scores or is erased on a double play.
+Another rule change effective for two seasons (2020 and 2021) stipulated that games that are part of doubleheaders last only seven innings.
 Such a game in which one team did not reach first base would not have been credited as a perfect game (similar to weather-shortened games).
 However, if such a doubleheader game were to have at least two extra innings and one team still did not reach first base, then the game would have been credited as a perfect game.
 During those two seasons, no potential perfect games were affected but there were two potential no-hitters affected.

 Both rule changes were expected to be reversed prior to the 2022 season, but the international tiebreaker was permanently added to the Official rules of Major League Baseball regular season rules in February 2023.
 The WBSC tiebreaker is not used in postseason play.